Ice (character): Generation Lost

-Ice appears as one of the central characters in Justice League: Generation Lost, a maxi-series that takes place during the wider "Brightest Day" storylines.
-At the start of the series, Ice is recruited as part of a massive group of superheroes tasked with hunting down the JLI's founder and Ted Kord's murderer, Maxwell Lord.
-During an encounter with Max at the Justice League's former New York headquarters, Ice is rendered unconscious alongside Fire, Booster Gold, and Captain Atom.
-The former Justice League members awake to discover that Lord has used his mental abilities to erase his existence from the minds of every single human on the planet, save for those present at the embassy. and the others.
-After trying to talk to Guy and tell him what has transpired, Tora discovers that Max has mentally influenced the world into believing that she had attempted to murder Guy shortly after the events of Blackest Night, thus ruining any credibility she has.
+Ice appears as one of the central characters in Justice League: Generation Lost, a maxi-series that takes place during the "Brightest Day" storyline.
+She is one of many superheroes tasked with hunting down Maxwell Lord, a former ally of the Justice League who murdered Ted Kord.
+During an encounter with Lord at the Justice League's former headquarters, Ice is rendered unconscious alongside Fire, Booster Gold, and Captain Atom.
+The former Justice League members awake to discover that Lord has used his mental abilities to erase his existence from the minds of every human on the planet, save for those present at the embassy. and the others.
+After trying to talk to Guy and tell him what has transpired, Tora discovers that Lord has mentally influenced the world into believing that she had attempted to murder Guy.

-Ice, Fire and new Rocket Red arrive at a robotics labs only to be confronted by the Metal Men, who are being controlled by Professor Ivo.
-Ice loses control after nearly being beaten to death, causing her costume to become ripped and turning her skin and hair into living ice.
-Ice nearly kills the entire team, but as the repressed memories involving the truth about her origins began unlocking themselves and overwhelming Tora, she began calming down as she remembers her father's dying wish.
-After Ice returns to normal, she becomes sorrowful when she realizes what she had done.
-Later, she explains her origin to Fire.
+Ice, Fire and Rocket Red arrive at a robotics labs and are confronted by the Metal Men, who are being controlled by Professor Ivo.
+Ice loses control after nearly being beaten to death, transforming her skin and hair into ice.
+Ice nearly kills the entire team, but calms down as the repressed memories involving the truth about her origins resurface.

 The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this new timeline, Ice is recruited as part of the new U.N.-sponsored Justice League International.
 She appears to still have some sort of existing relationship with Guy, though it is not expanded upon.

+Ice appeared in the 2022 limited series Human Target by Tom King and Greg Smallwood where she was the primary love interest and secondary lead in the series.
+The series follows the Human Target as he investigates who poisoned him and tried to poison Lex Luthor, with the primary suspects being the Justice League International.

+In Absolute Power, Ice loses her powers to Amanda Waller's Amazo army.
+After the Amazos are defeated, Ice and Fire regain their powers, but have them swapped.
+Fire and Ice star in the 2024 miniseries Fire & Ice: Welcome to Smallville, where they relocate to Smallville; and the 2025 miniseries Fire & Ice: When Hell Freezes Over, where Fire inadvertently causes herself and Ice to swap bodies after wishing on a monkey's paw to return their powers to normal.
+Following a journey through Hell, Fire and Ice retrieve the Ring of Nabu and regain their original bodies and powers.

 Powers and abilities

-In addition to being a proficient hand-to-hand combatant, Ice can project in various forms quantities of ice and snow through her hands just enough to down an opponent.
+In addition to being a proficient hand-to-hand combatant, Ice can project in various forms and quantities of ice and snow through her hands.
 She can create platforms of ice upon which she can skate.
-Before her initial demise, she was powered-up mysteriously (later revealed to be the result of the Overmaster).
-She was able to generate larger amounts of ice and snow, and gained super strength and the ability to fly.
-After her resurrection in Birds of Prey, Ice's powers seem incredibly destructive, expelling people from the building she's in as she awakens with bright white eyes, and conjuring a massive icy figure before her as well as controlling the weather to some degree, by causing the beginning of a blizzard far stronger than those known in that area.
+Before her initial death, she was powered-up mysteriously (later revealed to be the result of the Overmaster).
+She was able to generate larger amounts of ice and snow, and gained superhuman strength and the ability to fly.